 Prepare:

 - While the Dough is Rising: a.
 Prepare a sheet of parchment paper by generously brushing olive oil on the parchment, one for each pizza.
 This is the base to shape and bake the crust on.
 Have a pizza peel or sheet pan standing by to slide the shaped dough on to for baking. b.
-Prepare the oven by placing an oven rack at the center and if making two pizzas, another rack two settings down (leaving enough room to slide the pizza on to the pan).Place sheet pan(s) and/or pizza stones on racks.
+Prepare the oven by placing an oven rack at the center and if making two pizzas, another rack two settings down (leaving enough room to slide the pizza on to the pan).Place an upside down sheet pan(s) and/or pizza stones on racks.
 Two crusts or pizzas can be baked at the same time. c.
 Prepare the ingredients for the pizza.
 Just before you're ready to divide and shape the dough, preheat the oven to 550 Fahrenheit (288 Celsius).

 Divide the Dough: